 Managing Depression Among Residents

-This datapoint measures the percent of long-term care residents showing symptoms of depression.
+This is the percentage of residents who are demonstrating symptoms of depression.

 Appropriate Vaccine Usage